The presence of nodular, irregular bubbles on a chest x-ray accompanied by lucencies in a premature newborn indicates which condition?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-The presence of nodular, irregular bubbles on a chest x-ray, particularly in a premature newborn, is indicative of pulmonary interstitial emphysema.
-This condition occurs as a result of air leakage into the interstitial spaces of the lungs, often stemming from mechanical ventilation or positive pressure support in these vulnerable infants.
+The identification of nodular, irregular bubbles on a chest x-ray, along with lucencies in a premature newborn, is indicative of pulmonary interstitial emphysema.
+This condition arises when air leaks into the interstitial spaces of the lungs, often due to mechanical ventilation or positive pressure ventilation in a vulnerable population such as premature infants.

 Subscribe